serhiimelnykkk/books-catalog/README.md

 I built this project to learn:

-* Task management for projects, assign, divide and complete tasks, learn a skill of being able to tell technical information in non-technical language to be understanded by all types of users.
+* Task management for projects, assign, divide and complete tasks, learn a skill of being able to tell technical information in non-technical language Check out [Trello](https://trello.com/invite/b/6917740b559baf89aacf30f9/ATTIe19fed4456d562b0feea16550756e8abD4BBA047/online-books-catalog), where I performed the management. to be understanded by all types of users.
 * Git workflow:** dividing commits (one task - one commit), conventional commits, one feature - one branch.
 * App responsiveness:** grids, auto margins, images, media queries.